MoIotov/Expense-Tracker-Final/README.md

 > A little Application allowing you to track earnings/expenses integrated frontend and backend

+Client folder is pack of React frontend
+Root is pack of Backend stuff

 ## How to use

 open terminal in the root folder of downloaded respository, by default Expense-Tracker-Final-master: